Lothdyn/my-1019-repo/Homework/Unit4/HW4_peter_sinkis/readme.txt

 # Other FIles

 **cards.csv**
 This is the primary source of cards data for the project.
 As the file is 55mb I am not sure if github will accept this when I push it up.
+I have zipped it so it can be uploaded to GitHub since it exceeds the 50mb recommended file size.

 It can be downloaded from the following link if needed:

 https://mtgjson.com/api/v5/AllPrintingsCSVFiles.zip